EmperDeon/Organizer/README.md

 ### Small TODO's
-- A diary (With possible encryption) [Done, but crash on removing of date fomr list]
+- A diary [Done, but crash on removing of date fomr list]

 - Sorting of tabs (WTSorter) should reload tabs (and add to menu)

 - Custom groups of tabs

 - Options for compression, encryption(yes, return the old deleted system), backups and encryption of whole storage file
+  - Like encryption of all docs, with password dialog on docs loading ?
+Or, instead use `encryption plugin` for all.
+That will leave metadata(name, last edit) unencrypted, but who cares ?

+- Tab Plugin for content encryption (Show dialog when tab opens)

 - Write docs in code